Getting the Most Out of Your Growler

 If you spilled beer on yourself, would you go days without showering?
 Of course you wouldn’t.
 Okay, maybe you know someone who might, but not you.
 So why should your growler be any different?

 While growlers are certainly not new to the scene, they are becoming increasingly popular.
 From traditional glass growlers and handmade ceramics to the latest stainless steel technologies, there is one thing they all have in common.
 No matter what beer you choose to fill your growler with, you are guaranteed to have poor quality beer if you don’t clean your growler properly.

-The Brewers Association (BA) recently released a Facts About Growlers tip sheet with some helpful hints and guidelines for proper growler care that we wanted to share with you.
+The Brewers Association’s Facts About Growlers tip sheet has some helpful hints and guidelines for proper growler care that we wanted to share with you.

 Growler Cleaning Tips

 - Cleaning detergents should not be fat or oil-based.

 - Proper detergent ratios should be used to ensure thorough cleaning as well as avoid residual chemicals.